kevinsullivan/pydev/README.md

 ## Data Plotting Using Seaborn

 Watch a few YouTube tutorials and test out the ideas in the files we provide.
 Level of difficulty: low.

+## Installation

+### On Mac

+You need a display manager on your local host machine.
+I believe I installed XQuartz.